-CT 403 Biblical Ethics (3)
+CT 403 Biblical Ethics (3) [Prerequisite: CT 251:Introduction to Biblical Worldview]

 This is a study of complexities of our modern world and how we live in it as Christians.
 This course will demonstrate that Christian ethics is ultimately rooted in the nature and actions of God and in the worldview derived from the biblical story.
 A biblical worldview acts as the basis for decision-making when facing ethical issues of life.
-(Prerequisite: CT251 Introduction to Biblical Worldview)

-CT 410 Bibliology: Doctrine of the Scriptures (3)

-[Prerequisite: CT 325, Christian Doctrine I]
+CT 410 Bibliology: Doctrine of the Scriptures (3) [Prerequisite: CT 325, Christian Doctrine I]